Littlewood-Paley-Stein functionals: an R-boundedness approach: Examples and counter-examples

 The above integrability condition in \eqref{integ} gives then a range of $p$'s for which the Littlewood-Paley-Stein functionals are bounded on $L^p(M)$.
-Finally, we mention the following negative result.
-It is proved in \cite{Ouhabaz} in the case $M = \RR^N$.
+Finally, we mention the following negative result (see \cite{Ouhabaz} in the case $M = \RR^N$).

 \begin{proposition} Assume that $M$ satisfies \eqref{doubl2}, \eqref{gauss} and the local Sobolev inequality